 If you are in danger, please use a safer computer (i.e. local library).
-There is always a computer trail.
-You can exit this site by clicking here.
+Exit This Site Now

 The Victim Services Department provides legally mandated victim notification services as well as professional level victim advocacy to misdemeanor crime victims in the City of Scottsdale.

 - Provide information to victims regarding rights and invocation.